ChondroFiller: An Injectable Collagen Gel for Joint Preservation

 Frequently Asked Questions

-• It is a non-surgical, injectable collagen gel that may add a protective, cushioning layer over worn joint surfaces, rather than an operation.
+• It is a non-surgical, injectable collagen gel that may add a protective, cushioning layer over worn joint surfaces, rather than requiring an operation.
+As a CE-marked Class III device, it is acellular — it works by recruiting the patient's own progenitor cells — and requires no tissue harvesting or cell processing.
 It is not a cure for arthritis.

-• Usually, yes — as a non-surgical injection there is no operation and no lengthy surgical recovery; most people return to normal activities promptly.
+• In general, yes.
+As a non-surgical injection there is no operation and no lengthy surgical recovery; most people return to normal activities promptly.
+However, following post-procedure guidance on activity is important for the best outcome.

 Where to go from here